mpnally/Terrifically-Simple-JSON/README.md

 17. }
 ```

-Lines 3, 8 and 12 violate constraint 1—these JSON objects have no correspondence in the data model.
+Lines 3-6, 8-11 and 12-15 violate constraint 1—these JSON objects have no corresponding entity in the data model.
 Lines 2, 7, 9, 10, 13 and 14 violate constraint 2—the JSON names are not properties of a corresponding entity.
 Line 9 violates constraint 3—`bornIn` is a property (or relationship) name in the data model, not a value.